 · Have it checked regularly: It is important to see your orthodontist for regular retainer checks.
 If you are no longer under the care of your orthodontist, then it’s important you see your dentist for your regular six monthly dental check-ups.
 Your orthodontist or dentist will be able to tell you if the fixed retainer is still functional, or if it needs to be repaired.

-Although it can be tempting to neglect this final step, it’s important to work with your child or teen to ensure they understand the importance of wearing their retainer once their braces are removed.
-Wearing their retainer and caring for it properly will help ensure they keep their beautiful new smile for the rest of their life!
+Although it can be tempting to neglect this final step, it’s important to understand the importance of wearing a retainer once braces are removed.
+Wearing a retainer and caring for it properly will help ensure you keep your beautiful new smile for the rest of your life!